 Daly City home prices are not only among the most expensive in California, but Daly City real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Daly City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Daly City are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Daly City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Daly City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Daly City who work in office and administrative support (16.37%), sales jobs (11.07%), and food service (8.12%).
+There are especially a lot of people living in Daly City who work in office and administrative support (15.96%), sales jobs (11.46%), and food service (9.03%).

 Also of interest is that Daly City has more people living here who work in computers and math than 95% of the places in the US.

-Daly City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Daly City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Daly City is English.
 Other important languages spoken here include Tagalog and Spanish.